AJenbo/DiabloGrooboAnalysis/readme.md

 The current world record _Diablo_ speedrun by Groobo (in the ‘any% segmented’ category) contains significant irregularities which compromise the integrity of the run.
 This analysis details discoveries quantifying ways the run is provably illegitimate and should be retracted from all records sites, including _Speed Demos Archive_ and _Guinness World Records_.

 The speedrun includes the following disqualifying elements:
-- Mutually exclusive gameplay behaviors, indicating the run was spliced together from multiple playthroughs using at least two different versions of the game, including at least v1.00 and v1.09
+- Mutually exclusive gameplay behaviors, indicating it was spliced from multiple playthroughs using at least versions 1.00 and 1.09 of the game
-- Segments from multiple unrelated runs that cannot naturally coexist in a single playthrough
+- Segments from unrelated runs that cannot naturally coexist in a single playthrough
-- Levels which could only exist via external modifications to the game's mechanics
+- Levels that could only exist through external modifications to the game's mechanics.
-- Graphical and audible artifacts suggesting video splicing, with some segments notably omitting portions which affect the recorded completion time
+- Graphical and audio artifacts suggesting video splicing, with some segments notably omitting portions that affect the recorded completion time

 **Table of Contents**
 [[#Abstract]]